-Impurity refers to residues from primary production which may be found in the commercial product at concentrations below 400 ppm (0.04% by weight, 400 mg/kg emulsion).
+- Impurity refers to residues from primary production which may be found in the commercial product at concentrations below 1000 ppm on dry silicone basis (0.1% by weight, 1000 mg/kg dry silicone).
 The limit value is applied to each substance separately.
-The total content of D4, D5 and D6 must not exceed 1000 ppm in the commercial product.
 Impurities do not refer to substances which have been added to a raw material or the product actively and for a particular purpose, irrespective of quantity.
-The commercial product refers to a single component (e.g. silicone emulsion and catalyst emulsion) in a multicomponent silicone release coting system.

-- Regarding fluorinated substances and cromium, pulp-/paper manufacturer shall demonstrate compliance with the requirement in the web-based application tool.
-See also Appendix 2 in this Criteria document. - 住 If fluorinated substances are used in the mill,

-- test results of the Nordic Swan Ecolabel paper from the paper manufacturer shall be enclosed from an independent third party.
-Testing shall comply with the method described in the requirement.

-- The paper manufacturer shall enclose a written procedure showing how an annual test is performed in line with the requirement, along with annual inhouse checks of compliance with the requirement.

-CRegarding silicone treatment, the chemical supplier shall demonstrate compliance with the requirement in the web-based application tool.
+The commercial product refers to a single component (e.g. silicone polymer, silicone emulsion and catalyst emulsion) in a multicomponent silicone release coating system. - Regarding fluorinated substances, chromium and bisphenols, pulp-/paper manufacturer shall demonstrate compliance with the requirement in the webbased application tool.
+Appendix 2 can be used.
+If fluorinated substances are used e.g. for impregnation/coating of paper in the mill, the paper manufacturer shall enclose - test results of the Nordic Swan Ecolabel paper from an independent third party.
+Testing shall comply with the method described in the requirement. - a written procedure showing how an annual test is performed in line with the requirement to ensure that Nordic Swan Ecolabel paper does not contain fluorinated substances. - Regarding silicone treatment, the chemical supplier shall demonstrate compliance with the requirement in the web-based application tool.
 See also Appendix 3 in this Criteria document.